 7. VISIT BULLOCK TEXAS STATE HISTORY MUSEUM

-Learn all about the Lone Star State at the Bullock Texas State History Museum.
+Learn all about the Lone Star State and Texas history at the Bullock Texas State History Museum.
 It’s right across from the University of Texas campus.

 1800 Congress Ave, Austin, TX, thestoryoftexas.com